Model-agnostic search for dijet resonances with anomalous jet substructure in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal models and simulated samples

 \subsection{Signal models}

+A set of simplified benchmark signal models is chosen to cover a range of substructure topologies.
 The different signals are categorized based on the number of hard prongs in the B and C jets.
 For all signals, the masses of the heavy resonance A are generated at 3 and 5\TeV.
 The B and C particles are generated with masses of 25, 80, 170, and 400\GeV, with some values excluded for certain models due to kinematic constraints.
+Jet substructure properties are not very sensitive to the spin and coupling structure of the A, B or C particles.
+It is therefore expected that the anomaly detection methods will have comparable sensitivities to signal models with B and C particles with similar masses and decay chains to the ones chosen here.

 The first signal model has a 1+2 prong topology that consists of an excited quark resonance (\PQQst), which decays into a quark and \PWpr boson \cite{Baur:1987ga,Baur:1989kv}.
 The \PWpr boson decays into two light quarks with the same flavor composition as the SM \PW boson.
 The second signal model has a 2+2 prong topology and consists of a heavy resonance \PX decaying to two resonances, \PY and \PYpr, each of which then decays into two light quarks.
 The third signal model has a 3+3 prong topology and consists of a \PWpr boson decaying into a vector-like quark (\PBpr) and a top quark \cite{Barducci:2012kk}.
 The \PBpr then decays into a bottom quark and a \PZ boson.
 The fourth signal model has a 2+4 topology and consists of a $\PWpr_\mathrm{KK}$ boson decaying into a radion ($\mathrm{R}$) and a \PW boson \cite{Agashe:2016rle,Agashe:2017wss}.
 The radion then decays into two W bosons.
 The fifth signal model has a 5+5 topology and consists of a \PZpr boson decaying into two vector-like quarks, \PQTpr \cite{Okada:2012gy, Buchkremer:2013bha}.
 The vector-like quarks then decay into a top quark and a \PZ boson.
 The last signal model has a 6+6 topology and consists of a heavy spin-2 Randall--Sundrum graviton ($\mathrm{G}_\mathrm{KK}$) which decays into to two lighter Higgs-like scalars (\PH)~\cite{Carvalho:2014lsg}.
 The lighter Higgs-like scalar then decays into a top quark-antiquark pair.
 In the rest of this paper, these signal models are denoted \Qstar, \XtoYY, \Wp, \Wkk, \Zp, and \GtoHH, respectively.